 Cake Assembly and Decorating

 I cut the cake in half with a long bread knife, frosted the bottom layer and then topped it with the other cake layer.
-I frosted the top and just a little on the sides.
+Then, I frosted the top and just a little on the sides.
 I removed excess icing from the sides of the cake with the cake spreader I used to apply the icing in order to get the “naked cake” effect.
-I think it looks pretty cool!
+It looks pretty cool!
 I also like it because the butter cream icing is rich and sweet so just a little icing on top is enough for me.

 This Almond Sour Cream Pound Cake and Almond Butter Cream frosting recipes are adapted from Paul Deen's recipes.
 I only omitted the orange extract and added more almond extract in the cake recipe and added some milk in the frosting.